Board of Directors

 She holds a PhD in Nursing from the University of Michigan, is a Fulbright Scholar and was awarded the Social Sciences and Humanities Research Council Doctoral Fellowship for her research.

-Board committee(s): Business Planning, Reporting & Engagement Committee (Chair), Executive Committee, Governance & Human Resources Committee
+Board committees: Business Planning, Reporting & Engagement Committee (Chair), Executive Committee, Governance & Human Resources Committee

 Tom is President Emerita of Olds College.
 During his 16-year presidency the college was awarded the World Federation of Colleges and Polytechnics Gold Award of Excellence in Governance.
 He is a published author who has presented his governance as stewardship model to great acclaim in more than 25 countries.

 Tom is widely recognized for leadership in education, sports, marketing and community service for over 40 years.
-He served as President of the highly successful 1995 Canada Games and spearheaded a college fundraising drive that led to the largest personal donation in the history of Alberta colleges and technical institutions.
+He served as president of the highly successful 1995 Canada Games and spearheaded a college fundraising drive that led to the largest personal donation in the history of Alberta colleges and technical institutions.

 Since departing the college presidency in 2017, Tom has continued to serve community, provincial and national boards and committees in a variety of governance, advisory and consulting roles.
 He was named Fellow in the Royal Society of Arts in 2016, joining an international community of achievers and influencers from a wide variety of professions and backgrounds.

-Tom obtained his Doctorate in Higher Education Administration, with a policy governance research focus and has completed educational and leadership programs at Harvard, Oxford, and the WestPoint Academy.
+Tom obtained his doctorate in higher education administration, with a policy governance research focus, and has completed educational and leadership programs at Harvard, Oxford and the WestPoint Academy.

-Board committee(s): Audit Committee (Chair), Executive Committee
+Board committees: Audit Committee (Chair), Executive Committee